SGW Teleprompter Solutions

 We work with multiple scripts all the time.
 Sometimes, especially on video shoots, there will be different scripts for the same talent to take advantage of their availability.
 We will load the scripts as necessary in this type of circumstance.

-On conferences where there are often many presenters, we will keep them separate for rehearsals, which makes changes easier, but will link the files together into one file for the actual show.
-If there are presenters in the show that aren't using the teleprompter we will "black out" the teleprompter screens for them.
+On conferences where there are often many presenters, we are used to handling many files.
+If there are presenters in the show that aren't using the teleprompter we will "black out" the teleprompter screens during those presentations.

 Q: How do you handle presenters who only use bullet points, or ones that may ad lib?